MicrosoftDocs/win32/desktop-src/cossdk/what-are-com--partitions-.md

 ---
-Description: 'A COM+ partition is a logical container that allows applications to run independently of other configurations of those applications.' ms.assetid: 'c1290d10-968f-44f0-8099-d69c9e706c9e'
+Description: A COM+ partition is a logical container that allows applications to run independently of other configurations of those applications. ms.assetid: c1290d10-968f-44f0-8099-d69c9e706c9e
-title: 'What Are COM+ Partitions?'
+title: What Are COM+ Partitions? ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What Are COM+ Partitions?